iainquayle/birch/issues.md

     | g = x => x + 1
 }
 ```
-hypothetically the sum functions could just be a struct, but this would allow for a catch all, and mapping multiple cases to the same function/value.

 on a more fundamental level, function calls may still be a little to hard to read,
 and also leave open questions of issues in parsing.